What is a corporate credit card program?

 These providers prioritize usability, offering real-time spend tracking, integrations with accounting platforms, automated expense management, and tools for managing recurring subscriptions.
 Their tech-forward approach simplifies application, improves visibility, and supports more hands-on spend management than most traditional bank programs.

 Legacy corporate cards often lack modern spend controls and require rigid qualification criteria, while business credit cards typically rely on personal guarantees.
-Ramp offers a more flexible alternative with built-in spend management features that give your company real-time visibility and control.
+Ramp offers a more flexible alternative: a charge card with built-in pre-spend controls, no interest, no APR, and no personal guarantee required.

-Ramp combines a corporate card with software for managing approvals, vendor payments, recurring subscriptions, and spending limits across teams.
-Companies can streamline their financial operations without sacrificing control or adding extra tools.
+Ramp’s corporate credit card is combined with software for managing approvals, vendor payments, recurring subscriptions, and spending limits across teams.
+You get real-time visibility and control over every dollar before it's spent, without adding extra tools.

 To qualify for a Ramp Card, you'll need: